NLP-SIG/nlp-sig.github.io/content/authors/Hu Wenyang/_index.md

 ---
 # Display name
-title: DENG Yang
+title: Hu Wenyang

 # Full name (for SEO)
-first_name: DENG
+first_name: Hu
-last_name: Yang
+last_name: Wenyang

 # Username (this should match the folder name)
 authors:
-  - DENG Yang
+  - Hu Wenyang

 # Is this the primary user of the site?
 superuser: false